-Potholes form when water is trapped beneath the pavement surface.
-As vehicles drive over the saturated base material, the unsupported surface layer collapses, resulting in a hole.
+Many factors may contribute to the creation of potholes.
+Potholes form when water becomes trapped beneath the pavement surface.
+As vehicles run over the saturated base material, the unsupported surface layer collapses resulting in a hole.
 The pothole expands as traffic hits the hole.

-Water enters the road base through surface cracks and from the sides of the road.
-During winter’s cold days the water freezes, drawing more water into the base material.
-The February and March freeze/thaw cycles often cause “frost heaves,” which let in more water.
-Ice melts from the top down, trapping a pool of water.
+Water enters the road base through surface cracks or from the sides of the road.
+During the winter the water freezes, drawing more water into the base material.
+The February and March freeze‐thaw cycles often cause frost heaves, which let in more water.
+The ice melts from the top down, leaving a trapped pool of water.

 Water, salt and ice are enemies of concrete and asphalt.
-When water freezes, the expansion and contraction that occurs may disturb structural integrity, which may lead to cracks on the surface of the road.
-Salt can make the cycle worse by keeping trapped water liquified at colder temperatures.
-With the passage of time and the weight of vehicular traffic, the cracks may gradually become potholes.
+Water seeps below the road surface.
+When water freezes, the expansion and contraction that occurs may disturb the structural integrity and foundation which may lead to cracks on the surface of the road.
+With the passage of time and the weight of vehicular traffic, the cracks may gradually become a pothole.

-Cold and hot patch procedures.
-Depending on the time of year, average daily temperature and anticipated weather conditions, a cold (temporary) or hot (permanent) patch will be installed.
+Cold and Hot patch procedures.
+Depending on the time of year, the average daily temperature and anticipated weather conditions, a temporary or permanent patch will be installed.

-No. First maintenance crews assess the pothole, measuring the size of the affected area and determining the primary cause.
-Crew members may then use a saw or jackhammer to “square up” the affected area.
-The next step is for the crew to use a wire brush, hot lance or air compressor to clean and dry the area so the patch material will take hold.
-The entire process may take less than 60 minutes or as much as several hours, depending on the size of the pothole and why it occurred.
+The maintenance crew must accurately assess the type of pothole, evaluate the size of the affected area and determine the primary cause of the hole.
+Members of the crew may use a saw or jackhammer to “square up” the affected area.
+The next step is for the crew to use a wire brush, hot lance or air compressor to make certain the area is clean and dry so the patch material will take hold.
+The entire process may take less than an hour or most of a day depending on the size of the pothole and the reasons it occurred.

-Yes.
-Temporary cold patch mix material is usually carried on many MDOT SHA trucks, especially in the early spring when potholes are likely to develop.
+Temporary cold patch mix material is usually carried on many SHA trucks especially in the early spring when potholes are likely to occur.